 There are also rooms to lease for businesses or organisations.
 Currently premises are being used by www.halfling.uk and Techrail Consultancy

-Groups are welcome all year round by prior arrangement (see below for contact details).
+Groups and school parties are welcome all year round by prior arrangement (see below for contact details).

 Volunteer and Group Visiting Opportunities

-There are a number of volunteering opportunities available at the Ridgmont Station Heritage Centre – the gift shop and restored booking office are staffed by volunteers, and visits by schools and groups arriving by train are especially welcome.
+There are a number of volunteering opportunities available at the Ridgmont Station Heritage Centre – the gift shop and original Victorian booking office are staffed by volunteers, and visits by schools and groups arriving by train are especially welcome.
 Group travel discounts are also available.

 If you would like further details of both volunteering and group visiting opportunities, please contact Stephen Sleight at BRCC on 01234 832645 or email email@example.com